deruhat/NIvsCG-keras/README.md

            └── filenames.txt
 ```
 ### Dataset
 We used the Personal and PRCG datasets for our two classes.
-MPS algorithm has to be used beforehand in order to produce the patches cropped and prepare them for training and majority voting.
+Images of each class were split into 3:1:1 ratio (train:valid:test).
+And it was taken into account each image's category.
+For example, PRCG images fall into multiple categories (Archticture, nature, object, etc..)
+We split the images so each dataset (train, valid, test) has images from every category.
+Then made 200 crops of each image using the MPS algorithm to get the patches.
+All of this is done using the `makePatches.m` script.

 - Google and PRCG datasets can be downloaded [here](https://drive.google.com/file/d/0BwHrTmiHZpQCRFFVMWFEaWsyaWM/view).
 - Personal dataset can be downloaded [here](http://www.ee.columbia.edu/~dvmmweb/dvmm/downloads/PIM_PRCG_dataset/personal_columbia_downsized_jpeg.zip).